Zubax/zubax_documentation_portal/5 Software/30 Sapog/20 Using with PX4 Flight Stack.md

 ### Enabling the UAVCAN driver

-Set the configuration parameter `UAVCAN_ENABLE` to the value of 3, then reboot the flight controller.
+Set the configuration parameter `UAVCAN_ENABLE` to `Motors/Update` (the corresponding numeric value is 3), then reboot the flight controller.

 ### Enumerating the ESC